Junt62/gin-vue-golang-demo/README.md

 # gin-vue-golang-demo
-#### Using gin and vue to achieve front-end and back-end separation of the web.
+#### Using gin and vue to achieveg front-end and back-end separation of the web.